R-a-dio/site/readme.md

 ## License

 R/a/dio is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Optionally you can use the [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause)